Glans penis: Other animals

-Mammals

 Carnivores

 Male felids are able to urinate backwards by curving the tip of the glans penis backward.
 In cats, the glans penis is covered with spines.
 Penile spines also occur on the glans of male and female spotted hyenas.
 In male dogs the glans penis is smooth and consists of two parts called the bulbus glandis and pars longa glandis.
 The glans of a fossa's penis extends about halfway down the shaft and is spiny except at the tip.
 In comparison, the glans of felids is short and spiny, while that of viverrids is smooth and long.

 Rodents

 The glans penis of the marsh rice rat is long and robust, averaging 7.3 mm long and 4.6 mm broad.
 Winkelmann's mouse can most readily be distinguished from its close relatives by its partially corrugated glans penis.
 In Thomasomys ucucha, the glans penis is rounded, short, and small and is superficially divided into left and right halves by a trough at the top and a ridge at the bottom.
 Most of the glans is covered with spines, except for an area near the tip.
 The glans penis of a male cape ground squirrel is large with a prominent baculum.